dragnet-org/dragnet/README.md

 ```

 We also provide some additional models in `dragnet.models` but
-don't recommend their use for anything other then academic curiousity.
+don't recommend their use for anything other than academic curiousity.

 ## A note about encoding